SAL778/SIC-CoHive/docs/UserStories.md

 2. Booked rooms are clearly marked on the calendar.

 2.08 - Booking
-As a user, I want to book a room at recurring times to ensure I always have a consistent schedule.
+As a user, I want to book a room at reoccurring times (daily, weekly, monthly, yearly), so that I can ensure I always has a consistent schedule.

 Acceptance Tests